 Departmental Membership in national mathematical society

 Due to budgetary cutbacks, the department has dropped its institutional membership in the Mathematical Association of America.
 The corresponding journals this provided which are maintained in the Mathematics Reading Room are no longer being received.
-Three gifts of $100 will support this membership.
+Five gifts of $100 will support this membership.

 Faculty attending professional meetings

 Also due to budgetary cutbacks, institutional support for faculty to attend professional meetings does not come close to covering the costs incurred.
 In order for faculty to stay current in their fields and to represent the University at both regional and national meetings, additional travel support needs to be provided.